kubikowski/set-utilities/README.md

 ### subset: `A ⊆ B`
-A set is a subset of another if all of its elements are elements of the other set.
+A set is a subset of another if all of its elements are contained in the other set.

 ![subset visual][]
 ```typescript